Current and Past Community-Based Restoration Projects

 Essential Fish Habitat Restoration in the Piankatank River

-The Virginia Marine Resources Commission will be awarded up to $1,669,752 over four years to construct and monitor new oyster reefs in the Piankatank River in Virginia.
+The Virginia Marine Resources Commission was awarded up to $1,669,752 over four years to construct and monitor new oyster reefs in the Piankatank River in Virginia.
 The work will be conducted in accordance with the Piankatank River Oyster Restoration Tributary Plan.
 Constructing 30 to 40 acres of oyster reef per year will largely complete the Piankatank River oyster restoration goal.
 Reefs in this area support 11 species managed under the Magnuson-Stevens Fishery Conservation and Management Act, including Atlantic butterfish, bluefish, summer flounder, and black sea bass.

 Herring River Restoration Project

-Friends of Herring River will be awarded up to $1,301,539 over three years to design and permit the Herring River Restoration Project, which will return tidal flow to the Herring River estuary in Massachusetts.
+Friends of Herring River was awarded up to $1,301,539 over three years to design and permit the Herring River Restoration Project, which will return tidal flow to the Herring River estuary in Massachusetts.
 The Herring River is the largest estuary on outer Cape Cod, but has been severely impacted by the construction of the Chequessett Neck Road dike in 1908.
 The natural salt marsh peat substrate has sunk over time and has released sulfuric acid that kills fish and other aquatic life, adding to the problems caused by low summertime dissolved oxygen levels.
 Restoration of the 1,000-acre wetland will occur over a period of time that allows for gradual rebuilding of the salt marsh.

 Jones River, Elm Street Dam Removal at Head of Tide

-The Jones River Watershed Association will be awarded up to $250,000 over two years to remove an in-stream migration barrier, the Elm Street Dam, on the Jones River in Kingston, Massachusetts.
+The Jones River Watershed Association was awarded up to $250,000 over two years to remove an in-stream migration barrier, the Elm Street Dam, on the Jones River in Kingston, Massachusetts.
 This project will increase the amount of habitat accessible to diadromous species—such as river herring—through a head-of-tide dam removal in one of the highest priority watersheds in the Northeast.
 Completion of this project will provide enhanced fish passage through approximately four miles of the Jones River and an additional five miles of tributary stream habitat.

 Oyster Production for Tributary-Scale Oyster Habitat Restoration

-The Maryland Department of Natural Resources will be awarded up to $2,400,000 over three years to place spat-on-shell on up to 100 acres of oyster reefs in five Maryland tributaries of the Chesapeake Bay: Harris Creek, Little Choptank, Tred Avon, St. Mary’s River, and Manokin River.
+The Maryland Department of Natural Resources was awarded up to $2,400,000 over three years to place spat-on-shell on up to 100 acres of oyster reefs in five Maryland tributaries of the Chesapeake Bay: Harris Creek, Little Choptank, Tred Avon, St. Mary’s River, and Manokin River.
 Spat-on-shell will be produced by the University of Maryland’s Horn Point Hatchery.
 Increased oyster density is expected to lead to enhanced ecosystem services at the target sites, including water filtration, oyster spawning capacity, and habitat for fish species, including the federally listed shortnose and Atlantic sturgeon.

 Temple Stream Habitat Connectivity Project

-The Atlantic Salmon Federation will be awarded up to $1,065,551 over three years to improve floodplain connectivity and remove barriers to fish passage in the Kennebec River watershed in Maine.
+The Atlantic Salmon Federation was awarded up to $1,065,551 over three years to improve floodplain connectivity and remove barriers to fish passage in the Kennebec River watershed in Maine.
 The removal of Walton’s Mill Dam and the replacement of two road-stream crossings will provide access to 52.3 miles of high-quality stream habitat to endangered Atlantic salmon, a NOAA Species in the Spotlight, as well as American eel, blueback herring, brook trout, sea lamprey, and other species.
 The project will also improve a local park and reduce the costs of structural repair and maintenance for the community.

-Town River Restoration Project - High Street Dam Removal & Bridge Replacement
+Town River Restoration Project: High Street Dam Removal & Bridge Replacement

-The Massachusetts Department of Fish and Game will be awarded $175,000 to plan for the restoration of Town River by removing the obsolete High Street Dam and replacing the undersized, 200-year-old High Street Bridge.
+The Massachusetts Department of Fish and Game was awarded $175,000 to plan for the restoration of Town River by removing the obsolete High Street Dam and replacing the undersized, 200-year-old High Street Bridge.
 Project partners will develop engineered designs for dam removal and bridge replacement and open 10 miles of habitat for species like river herring and American eel.

 Holmes Dam Removal